powsybl/powsybl-dynawo/docs/load_flow/configuration.md

 The default value is a list of all values.

-#### startingPointMode
-`startingPointMode` indicates the starting point values considered in the simulation Available values:
-- `WARM`: starting point values for voltage, phase and injections are the ones in the network.
-- `FLAT`: starting point values are the nominal value for bus voltages and the set points values for injections.

-The default value is `WARM`.

 #### precision
 `precision` defines the real number precision
 The default value is `NaN`.